szahlan/Mr-Robogers-Neighborhood/README.md

 Code:
 beepBoop(14);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?", "Beep!"]

+Test "It should return output with numbers and proper string replacements separated by commas, rather than returning an array."
+Code:
+beepBoop(14);
+Expected Output: 0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?", "Beep!"